Are Seed Oils Toxic? Dietitian Debunks Claims of Health Risk

 This claim comes from the fact that hexane is used in the production of canola oil.
 Hexane is used to extract the oil from plants.
 But here’s the part that the anti-seed oil folks forget to mention - the hexane is extracted from the oil after processing.
 This is a very efficient process and we intake very little hexane from seed oils.
 You likely ingest more hexane from gasoline fumes than you do from eating canola oil.

 The fact that an ingredient is used both in food as well as for industrial use tells you nothing about that ingredient.
-Exhibit A - WATER.
-“Industrial water” is used for producing chemicals, transporting products, and for other systems that are way out of my wheelhouse.
+Exhibit A - water.
+“Industrial water” is used for producing chemicals, transporting products, and other systems.
 Does this mean that water is toxic?
 Obviously not.
 It just means that it serves more than one purpose beyond just human hydration.

 There are different grades of ingredients.
 The food grade canola oil that we eat is not the same grade of oil that they sell at Auto Zone.
 We are not being fed “industrial oils” like the seed oil conspiracy theorists will try to make you believe.